adamjorr/somatic-variation/README.md

 The -c flag is an approximate coverage cutoff to filter on using Khmer and defaults to 40000.
 The -i option specifies the directory to search for reads to correct.

+##slice-paired-reads-by-coverage.py
+Usage: slice-paired-reads-by-coverage.py [-m MIN_COVERAGE] [-M MAX_COVERAGE] INPUT_GRAPH INPUT_READS1 INPUT_READS2 OUTPUT_READS1 OUTPUT_READS2 [OUTPUT_SINGLETONS]

+ * **-m:** remove reads with approximate coverage below this value [none]
+ * **-M:** remove reads with approximate coverage above this value [none]
+ * **INPUT_GRAPH:** khmer graph to use
+ * **INPUT_READS1:** first end of paired input reads
+ * **INPUT_READS2:** second end of paired input reads
+ * **OUTPUT_READS1:** first end of paired output reads
+ * **OUTPUT_READS2:** second end of paired output reads
+ * **OUTPUT_SINGLETONS:** file to ouput single reads to if their mate fails filtering [none]

+This is a modified version of khmer's [slice-reads-by-coverage.py](https://github.com/dib-lab/khmer/blob/master/sandbox/slice-reads-by-coverage.py) script.
+It can handle paired-end reads.
+Check out [this blog post](http://ivory.idyll.org/blog/2014-slice-reads-by-coverage.html) for more details on how the script works.
+In summary, it will remove reads which have a high or low expected coverage level.
+This can be useful for removing reads which are likely to be errors or reads likely to map to repetitive regions.
+All positional arguments are required except the singleton output file.
+One of -m or -M must be specified.

 ##bwa_aligner.sh
 Usage: bwa_aligner.sh [-t THREADS] [-d TMPDIR] [-p RG_PLATFORM] [-q FILEPATTERN] [-1 FIRSTMATE] [-2 SECONDMATE] [-o out.bam] -r reference.fa -i data/